 Please DOUBLE CHECK your email address.
 The tickets will be sent to the address you provide and you will retrieve them there.

-Confirm that everything is correct and continue on the green “BOOK” button at the bottom of the page.
+Confirm that everything is correct and click on the green “Continue” button.

-In the next screen, you will see the information corresponding to your booking, so that you check and confirm that all the information is correct before making the payment.
+On the next screen, you’ll see the information corresponding to your booking, so that you check and confirm that all the information is correct before making the payment.

 Fill in the information on your credit card or choose PayPal if you want to make payment through the PayPal platform.

 Each ticket fills up a full page.
 Make sure that each ticket is printed on a different sheet of paper.
-You will have to show them to Renfe’s staff before boarding the train.
+You’ll have to show them to Renfe’s staff before boarding the train.